Skip to content

 Course Description

-This experiential learning course provides students with insights into the role of special events in the fitness industry.
-Students are provided with a practical, working understanding of the activities involved in the planning and coordination of special events, including idea conception, development of a proposal, execution of an event and event evaluation.
-The course gives students the opportunity to work together in small groups to plan and execute an event for the Humber community.
+This experiential learning course provides students with practical insights into the role of special events in the fitness industry.
+Through hands-on experience, students gain a working understanding of the key activities involved in planning and coordinating events from idea conception and proposal development to event execution and evaluation.
+Learners work in small groups to plan and execute a real event for the Humber community, applying and strengthening essential transferable skills such as communication, critical thinking, and leadership.

 Course Rationale